JohannRosenberg/codewif/README.md

 where project_id is the id you assign to your project during the test setup.
 Because this is stored on the sd card, the files remain there even if you uninstall the Codewif Service app.
 Also, deleting the Codewif Service app's cache does not delete these files.
 The reason why these files are stored on the sd card is because the framework library also stores its screen snapshots there before handing them over the Codewif Service app.
 The sd card acts as a mutual storage place for both the framework library and the service app, avoiding the need to transfer large amounts of image data between the two.
 Should you find a need to reinstall the service app, you might want to delete all the data under ```/sdcard/Codewif``` to be sure you have a clean install.

 By handling the storage of images and communicating with the backend, the service app can persist your test data even when your app is terminated or uninstalled.

+If the Codewif Framework detects that you need to use the Codewif Service, it checks to see if it is installed.
+If it's installed, it will automatically start it if it's not already running.
+If it's not installed, you will be prompted to install it.
+When you press on the OK button in the prompt dialog, you are taken to the app in Google Play where you can download it.
+Of course, the source code for it is also part of this project, so you can also compile it and install it manually if you need to.
 <br>

 # Setting Up Your Test Environment